py2ai/py2ai.github.io/_posts/2018-09-13-A-little-introduction-to-TensorFlow.md

 Here the first argument `'log_simple_graph'` is the output directory name.
 After that the graph can be visualized by the command `tensorboard --logdir “log_simple_graph/”`

-Launching this command will start a local web app on port 6006.
-The reason for choosing this port number is that it is inverted goog of the google:P.
+Launching this command will start a local web app on port 6006, so open up at this address ```http://localhost:6006/``` The reason for choosing this port number is that it is inverted goog of the google:P.

 In next tutorials I will write about building a deep learning model from scratch using tensorflow API.
 Have a nice day!